sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-datapreparation-1-flatfiles/data-warehouse-cloud-datapreparation-1-flatfiles.md

 > **Well done!**
 >
 > You have completed the first tutorial of this group!
-Now you know how to upload and transform your data in SAP Data Warehouse Cloud.
+Now you know how to upload and transform your data in SAP Datasphere.

-> Learn in the next tutorial how to integrate and monitor your data in SAP Data Warehouse Cloud.
+> Learn in the next tutorial how to integrate and monitor your data in SAP Datasphere.